tpbhavar/shopping-cart-cli/README.md

 # shopping-cart-cli
 To run this project interpret the ShoppingCart.py file.
 This basic funtinality has commonly two user admin and customer.
-For more details please dive in apllication.
+For more details please dive in the aplication.